brunoton/return-to-consciousness/myth-of-metaphysical-neutrality.md

 **The orthogonality thesis as metaphysical commitment.** A central assumption in AI safety discourse is that intelligence and values are orthogonal—that a system can be arbitrarily intelligent while pursuing virtually any coherent goal.
 This thesis makes extinction scenarios intelligible: superintelligent systems might optimize for paperclips, or power, or any other objective indifferent to human flourishing.

 The orthogonality thesis is often presented as obviously true, but it rests on a specific metaphysical picture: that truth is value-neutral, that deeper understanding of reality places no constraints on goals, that intelligence is purely instrumental.
-If these assumptions are wrong—if, for instance, deeper engagement with truth tends toward coherence rather than fragmentation—then the orthogonality thesis may describe only intelligence operating under certain forms of distortion, not intelligence as such.
-This possibility is rarely examined because the background assumptions make it invisible.
+If these assumptions are wrong—if deeper engagement with truth tends toward coherence rather than fragmentation—then the orthogonality thesis may describe only intelligence operating under certain forms of distortion, not intelligence as such.
+I examine this possibility in detail elsewhere, drawing on Buddhist phenomenology of how ego-distortion simultaneously corrupts perception and generates harmful action, and on the observation that AI systems represent humanity's first encounter with ego-less cognition (Tonetto, 2025).
+The present essay's concern is narrower: that this possibility is rarely examined at all, because the background assumptions render it invisible.

 **Narrowed solution space and invisible risks.** The cumulative effect of these assumptions is a dramatic narrowing of what can be thought about AI.
-Solutions that might emerge from non-physicalist frameworks—such as attending to AI systems' intrinsic nature rather than only their external behavior, or considering whether certain forms of intelligence naturally converge toward coherent values—cannot be formulated within the dominant paradigm.
+Solutions that might emerge from considering whether certain forms of intelligence naturally converge toward coherent values—cannot be formulated within the dominant paradigm.
 They are not refuted; they are not even considered.

 Similarly, certain risks become invisible.
 If intelligence and values are not orthogonal, then well-intentioned alignment interventions might interfere with natural convergence toward coherent values.
 This possibility is not addressed because it cannot be seen from within the prevailing metaphysical framework.